New parking zones

 • the Inner Ring Road, Rutland Road and the railway line to the north of Neepsend except for Pitsmoor Road, Chatham Street and Swinton Street

-• Bardwell Street, Boyland Lane, Manners Street and the part of Neepsend Lane outside the Cutlery Works will also be in the zone
+• Bardwell Street and Boyland Street, Manners Street and the part of Neepsend Lane outside the Cutlery Works will also be in the zone

 Park Hill